-In addition, Mercer (through different lines of business) provides other services, including pension and benefits advisory services and general employee compensation consulting services, to TSU and its operating subsidiaries.
+In addition, Mercer (Canada) Limited ("Mercer") (a wholly-owned subsidiary of Marsh & McLennan Companies, Inc.) (through different lines of business) provides other services, including pension and benefits advisory services and general employee compensation consulting services, to TSU and its operating subsidiaries.
 The fees for such services are disclosed in the table below.
 During the period in which Mercer was supporting both the Board and management, the Board required management to seek pre-approval from the C&G Committee prior to engaging Mercer for additional services.
+TSU originally retained Mercer in 2018.